Risk management and internal control

 Risks and near-term uncertainties

-Changes in environmental legislation and uncertainty in the schedule of the green transition may affect the competitiveness of Aspo’s business operations, as well as the competitiveness of Aspo’s key principals and customers.
-This may negatively impact Aspo’s business volumes and margins.
+Changes in environmental legislation and uncertainty in the timing of the green transition may impact the competitiveness of Aspo’s businesses, and the competitiveness of key principals and customers for Aspo’s businesses.
+This could negatively impact the volumes and margins of Aspo’s business.

 Internal control